Understand the refrigeration rules

 There’s more to know….

-Unembalmed remains taken out of refrigeration for the purposes of performing care and preparation services, or incoming human remains not yet placed in refrigeration must be held in a room for care and preparation for no more than 24 hours.
+Unembalmed remains taken out of refrigeration for the purposes of performing care and preparation services, or incoming human remains not yet placed in refrigeration may be held in a room for care and preparation for no more than 24 hours.
 The care and preparation room must meet the requirements of the Cremation, Interment, and Funeral Services (CIFSA) regulations.

 Read the CIFSA Regulations 32(2) or 32(3) for care and preparation room requirements.